guitarrapc/Base64UrlCore/README.md

 Retired appveyor, now using CircleCI.

-Please set environment variables `CODECOV_TOKEN` to post code coverage.
+### Code Coverage

+Using Coverlet and dotnet-reportgenerator.
+Add `coverlet.msbuild` to your csproj, add dotnet global tool `dotnet tool install -g dotnet-reportgenerator-globaltool`, and add environment variables `CODECOV_TOKEN` to CI.
+(You can find TOKEN at https://codecov.io/gh/guitarrapc/Base64UrlCore)

+### NuGet push

-You can find TOKEN at https://codecov.io/gh/guitarrapc/Base64UrlCore
+Add environment variable `NUGET_KEY` to CI.
+You can generate it at https://www.nuget.org/account/apikeys.

 ## License